-Only a small proportion of the site is located in Flood Zone 3a with the majority of its area falling in Flood Zone 1, surface water flood risk at the site is also limited.
-In this regard a residential development should be possible.
+As only a small proportion of the site is located in Flood Zone 3a with the majority of its area falling in Flood Zone 1 a residential development should be possible.
+There is areas at pluvial flood risk also which need to be considered when locating infrastructure, however these are not considered to be a significant barrier to development.